mylesbennett/BeReal-Tech-Test---Hilt-DI/README.md

 - UDF MVI presentation architecture
 - Hilt dependency injection (for manual DI alternative, see https://github.com/mylesbennett/BeReal-Tech-Test---Manual-DI)
 - TDD unit-tests featuring MockK and Turbine

+### TODO:

+- Separate Use Case implementations from Data Layer.
+This was an architectural short-cut taken to expedite delivery and to hide the Repository interface from the Presentation Layer (It didn't need access to it).